yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 ### Naming Requirements

-For each alias, enum, struct and msg declaration, they have a unique name.
+For each alias, enum, struct and msg declarations, they have a unique name.
 We call it **identifier**.
-Also, for every enum members' name, and every struct and msg's fields' name.
+Also, for every enum members' name, and every name of struct and msg's field (aka. variable).
 We call it **entry**.
 This section will introduce the constraints of identifier and entry.

 Like C language, we require:

 * Identifier should starts with `a` to `z` and `A` to `Z`. `_` is **not** allowed in first character.
 * The rest of identifier can be `0` to `9`, `a` to `z`, `A` to `Z` and `_`.

 Also, the name shouldn't be the keywords used by bp file.
-In the same scope, the name shouldn't duplicated.
+In the same scope, the name shouldn't be duplicated.

 ### Alias